Dubai: Waterways

 Abras and dhows are traditional modes of waterway transport.

 There are two major commercial ports in Dubai, Port Rashid and Port Jebel Ali.
 Port Jebel Ali is the world's largest human-made harbour, the biggest port in the Middle East, and the 7th-busiest port in the world.
 One of the more traditional methods of getting across Bur Dubai to Deira is by abras, small boats that ferry passengers across the Dubai Creek, between abra stations in Bastakiya and Baniyas Road.
 The Marine Transport Agency has also implemented the Dubai Water Bus System.
-Water bus is a fully air-conditioned boat service across selected destinations across the creek.
-One can also avail oneself of the tourist water bus facility in Dubai.
+The water bus is a fully air-conditioned boat service connecting selected destinations across the creek.
+One can also use the tourist water bus service in Dubai.
 The latest addition to the water transport system is the Water Taxi.
 The Water-Taxis can transport a maximum of 20 passengers at a time which provides a smooth journey along Al Mamzar and Dubai Marina via Dubai Creek.
-It has 40 pick-up points all over Dubai.
+It has 40 pickup points across Dubai.

-Dubai is increasingly activating its logistics and ports to participate in trade between Europe and China or Africa in addition to oil transport.
-For this purpose, ports such as the Port of Jebel Ali or Mina Rashid are rapidly expanded and investments are made in their technology.
+Dubai is increasingly leveraging its logistics and ports to participate in trade between Europe and China, as well as between Europe and Africa, in addition to oil transport.
+For this purpose, ports such as Jebel Ali and Mina Rashid are rapidly expanded, and investments are made in their technology.
 The country is historically and currently part of the Maritime Silk Road that runs from the Chinese coast to the south via the southern tip of India to Mombasa, from there through the Red Sea via the Suez Canal to the Mediterranean, there to the Upper Adriatic region to the northern Italian hub of Trieste with its rail connections to Central Europe, Eastern Europe, and the North Sea.